smat-dev/jinni/memory-bank/decisionLog.md

 *   [2025-04-04 15:46:00] - User requested that the `-l` output exactly match the files whose content would be included in a normal run.
 Previously, `-l` skipped the binary check.
 *   [2025-04-04 15:50:00] - User requested a convenient way to get CLI output into the clipboard.
 Added dependency `pyperclip`.
 [2025-04-04 15:51:00] - User preferred copy-by-default for stdout.
 *   [2025-04-04 15:55:00] - User requested simpler invocation for the common case of processing the current directory.
+*   [2025-04-04 19:48:00] - The previous heuristic binary detection (`mimetypes` + null-byte check) was unreliable for some file types (e.g., Zip archives like `.pt` files). `puremagic` uses its own database of magic numbers in pure Python, providing accurate content-based file type identification without external dependencies like `libmagic`.
+This ensures reliable exclusion of binary files and simplifies installation.
+*   [2025-04-04 20:05:00] - User requested the ability to see file sizes in the list output, which is useful for quickly assessing the contribution of different files to the total context size without needing to run the full context dump.
+*   [2025-04-04 20:20:00] - The previous fallback (assuming binary if `puremagic` failed) was too aggressive, incorrectly excluding files like Julia source (`.jl`) that `puremagic` couldn't identify.
+Using the null-byte check as a secondary heuristic provides a better balance, correctly identifying common text files even if `puremagic` fails, while still catching many binary types.

 ## Implementation Details